 d.
 The student may obtain information about ordering regalia and participation in the ceremony on the grad school website.
 If a student chooses to participate, they must notify the Program Manager of who will be hooding them and confirm that the person has agreed to do so.
 A student may request the Program Director hood them if their mentor is not available.
 The Program Manager will notify the Graduate School of the names of graduates and the faculty members who will be responsible for the hooding of each graduate.

-Vanderbilt University highly encourages electronic applications to its graduate programs (see links below) – Those students interested in Cancer Biology should apply through the Interdisciplinary Graduate Program (IGP).
-The application deadline for IGP applications it is December 15.
-Followings are a few general requirements.
+Vanderbilt University highly encourages electronic applications to its graduate programs (see links below).
+Those students interested in Cancer Biology should apply through the Interdisciplinary Graduate Program (IGP).
+The deadline for IGP applications is December 1.
+Following are a few general requirements.

 Graduate Record Examination Scores

 GRE scores are optional as part of the application.
 Official scores should be sent directly from ETS.
 Copies are not allowed.
 Scores should be sent to institution code 1871.
 A program code is not required but is helpful.
 For IGP applications, scores should be sent to program/department code 0202 or for Systems & Cognitive applications, scores should be sent to program/department code 0213.